List of indoor arenas in the United States: Historic

-List of largest university-owned sports arenas in the United States by seating capacity
+University-owned sports arenas by seating capacity

 This table includes indoor arenas by seating capacity, which are owned and operated by universities and colleges and serve as home to college sports teams.
 Arenas with a capacity of at least 10,000 are included.
 Arenas which are shared by both professional and college teams, appear on the table of municipal arenas above.
 Domed stadiums are excluded from this list, with the exception of those which can be configured to serve as the home of major college basketball programs (i.e. the JMA Wireless Dome).